kaandi02/omnipack-toolkit/README.md

 Tweak these in VS Code's Settings (JSON or UI):

-- `vlocityDatapackManager.cliPath`: Path to the Vlocity CLI (defaults to "vlocity").

-- `vlocityDatapackManager.projectPath`: Your Vlocity project directory (defaults to "./vlocity").

 - `vlocityDatapackManager.sfdxUsername`: Your SFDX org username or alias.

 I kept the configs minimal – no fluff.

 ## Troubleshooting